The Great Market Crash

 Most "weekend historians" and Wikipedia pundits will blame Atari, and the VCS game E.T. the Extra-Terrestrial specifically, but those folks are only partially right.
 E.T. was Atari's 2nd movie tie-in game, and the first bad one in what would be become a long line of bad movie-based games by other companies in the years following.
 E.T. was bad enough that it's often incorrectly referred to as the game that "Single-handedly caused the video game market to crash in the early '80s", which sounds pretty impressive, if not for the fact that it's not true.
 E.T., it seems, makes for a very convenient whipping post for these so-called "experts".
 This is the sort of typical, mindless nonsense most people and the ill-informed opinions of those scarcely familiar with the VCS's catalog will parrot.
 Gamers who grew up with the system can rattle off a Top 10 or 20 or 50 list of games that are all far worse than E.T.
 In reality, there were 3rd-party companies whose entire software library would fall into such lists, and the reason they're on those lists is the same reason why none of those games have ever been remade in the past 30 years.
 I'll get back to E.T. in a moment, but for now I want to go back to when Nolan Bushnell ran the company and made the fateful decision to sell it.

-After 4 years of managing Atari and struggling to grow the company and expand it into the home consumer market, Nolan Bushnell decided to sell it.
-With the sale to Warner Communications, Inc., a company founded by Steve Ross the same year as Atari, 1972, Bushnell at last had the financial resources to successfully launch a product like the VCS.
+After 4 years of managing Atari and struggling to grow the company and expand into the home consumer market, Nolan Bushnell decided to sell the company.
+On July 26th, 1976, Warner Communications, Inc. (WCI) created a new division within the company, WCI Games Inc.; by October 1st, 1976, Warner formally owned all of Atari for $28 million (some accounts put the figure as high as $32 million, with Bushnell getting $15 million).
+Warner was founded by Steve Ross the same year as Atari, 1972.
+With the sale to Warner, Bushnell - now Chairman and CEO - at last had the financial resources to successfully launch a product like the VCS.
+One term of the sale was that Bushnell had to sign a 7-year non-compete agreement in the event he left Atari (that expired October 1st, 1983).
 But with Warner, Bushnell also found an enemy with Warner Executive VP Manny Gerard.
-Gerard had a major issue with the amount of money Atari was spending on R&D, and what little marketing they did for their products.
-As Ray Kassar rose up through the ranks, both he and Gerard began to cut Atari's R&D budget while aggressively expanding Atari's marketing.
+Gerard had a major issue with the amount of money Atari spent on R&D, and what little marketing they did for the products they sold.
+As Ray Kassar rose up through the ranks, both he and Gerard began to cut Atari's R&D while aggressively expanding Atari's marketing.
 Bushnell and Atari co-founder Joseph Keenan found themselves constantly fighting with Gerard and Kassar over the future of Atari, and slowly being marginalized and pushed out of the company.
-Before resigning from the company he helped start, Bushnell had an infamous, contentious board meeting with Atari's new executives concerning the direction the company was headed, and in particular the fate of the VCS, which devolved into a shouting match with Gerard.
+Before resigning from the company he helped start, Bushnell had an infamously contentious board meeting with Atari's new executives concerning the direction the company was headed, and in particular the fate of the VCS, which devolved into a shouting match with Gerard.
 The system wasn't selling as well as everyone had hoped, and Bushnell wanted to discontinue the system and focus on the development of the next generation console (what ultimately became the 400/800 computers).
-At Gerard's request, Bushnell hired Raymond Kassar, an ex-Marketing VP from Burlington Textiles, to help with establishing the VCS.
+Gerard strongly felt it was too soon to dump the VCS and instead wanted to invest more in promoting it.
+Gerard's position at Warner gave him the upper hand in determining not only the VCS's future, but Bushnell's as well.

-After Nolan Bushnell left the company, Kassar soon proved he was the wrong person to lead Atari, and his lack of compassion and understanding for what the company’s engineers actually did there began to trickle down through the company’s ever-increasing layers of management.
-One of Kassar's first decisions as Atari's new CEO was to cancel all the contracts Bushnell had established with all the various chip manufacturers.
-The idea behind the contracts was to effectively 'lock out' any potential rivals from releasing a competing system for the VCS by keeping them busy with designing new chips exclusively for Atari.
+Gerard brought in Kassar in February of 1978 as a senior marketing and management consultant, to assess the current status of Atari and report directly to Gerard, as he wanted help with establishing the VCS and give Atari a corporate structure.
+Kassar was an ex-marketing VP from Burlington textiles, which was about as far away from the technology business as you can get.
+After Keenan left in September 1979 (to join Bushnell at Pizza Time Theatre), Kassar became Atari's Chairman and CEO.
+In Bushnell's absence, Kassar's complete lack of experience with technology soon proved he was the wrong person to lead Atari, and his lack of compassion and understanding for what the company’s engineers actually did there began to trickle down through the company’s ever-increasing layers of management.
+One of Kassar's first decisions as Atari's new CEO was to cancel all the contracts Bushnell had established with all the different chip manufacturers; the idea behind the contracts was to establish a 'monopoly' for the VCS, thereby shutting out any potential rivals from releasing a competing system.
 Not recognizing the brilliance behind Bushnell's idea, Kassar instead saw it as a waste of money and terminated the contracts, thereby handing this bonanza of next-gen processors over to Atari's competitors.
 From Nolan Bushnell:

 "When I sold the company to Warner and after I left, Ray Kassar looked at it and said, 'Bushnell is a real idiot.
 Why does he have five different chip manufacturing projects going along?'
 He cancelled all but the best ones.
 One went to TI, one went to Bally, and one went to Mattel.
 All of a sudden, with the stroke of a pen, he generated three major competitors."